HanSolo/SpaceFX/README.md

 ### Building a native package
 If you would like to build a native package you should have at least JDK 13 installed on your machine.
-Do a `gradle clean build jar` on the command line and execute the build app script e.g. `bash build_app.sh`.
+Make sure you run on Java13 and do a `gradle clean build jar` on the command line and execute the build app script e.g. `bash build_app.sh`.
 If everything worked ok you will find the native app in the folder `/build/installer`.
 To build a native package you will need the early access release of the jpackage tool.
 Please find more info [here](https://github.com/dlemmermann/JPackageScriptFX).